arduino/docs-content/content/hardware/14.ventuno/boards/ventuno-q/datasheet/de-datasheet.md

 | **UK**                 | **United Kingdom - UKCA Declaration of Conformity**                                                                                                                                              |
 | United Kingdom         | Hereby, Arduino S.r.l, declares that this Radiolan is in compliance with the essential requirements and other relevant provisions of The Radio Equipment Regulations 2017.                       |

-The full text of the EU and UKCA declaration of conformity is available at the following internet address: <https://docs.arduino.cc/certifications>

-The product complies with the requirements of the RoHS Directive (2011/65/EU and 2015/863/EU) and the REACH Regulation (EC) 1907/2006.
-A copy of the compliance documentation is available at: <https://docs.arduino.cc/certifications>

 Requirements in:

 Belgium (BE), Bulgaria (BG), Czech Republic (CZ), Denmark (DK), Germany (DE), Iceland (IS), Estonia (EE), Ireland (IE), Greece (EL), Spain (ES), France (FR), Croatia (HR), Italy (IT), Cyprus (CY), Latvia (LV), Liechtenstein (LI), Lithuania (LT), Luxembourg (LU), Hungary (HU), Malta (MT), Netherlands (NL), Norway (NO), Austria (AT), Poland (PL), Portugal (PT), Romania (RO), Slovenia (SI), Slovakia (SK), Turkey (TR), Finland (FI), Sweden (SE), Switzerland (CH), United Kingdom (North Irland) (UK(NI)), and United Kingdom (UK).